Julardzija/Train-project/README.md

 This was an exam project in the course "Programming for Data Science" where we had to show and present the final results in an oral exam.

-You can open my code by clicking on the URL: